Skip to content

 Autumn display in the cottage at Stoneywell | © National Trust Images/Susan Guy

 We want to make sure that everyone can enjoy their time at Stoneywell.
-The cottage and garden present challenges in creating access for all, but we are taking steps to ensure that as many people as possible can explore the cottage and its story.
+Set in the rocky landscape, the cottage and garden present challenges in creating access for all, but we are taking steps to ensure that as many people as possible can explore the cottage and its story.
 Read more to discover how you can best access this special place.

 Arrival and parking